gravitystorm/openstreetmap-carto/CODE_OF_CONDUCT.md

 ## Reporting issues

-The Code of Conduct Working Group is a group of people that represent the Go community.
-They are responsible for handling conduct-related issues.
-Their purpose is to de-escalate conflicts and try to resolve issues to the satisfaction of all parties.
-They are:
+The OpenStreetMap Carto maintainers are responsible for handling conduct-related issues.
+Their goal is to de-escalate conflicts and try to resolve issues to the satisfaction of all parties.

-- Aditya Mukerjee <dev@chimeracoder.net>
-- Andrew Gerrand <adg@golang.org>
-- Dave Cheney <dave@cheney.net>
-- Jason Buberel <jbuberel@google.com>
-- Peggy Li <peggyli.224@gmail.com>
-- Sarah Adams <sadams.codes@gmail.com>
-- Steve Francia <steve.francia@gmail.com>
-- Verónica López <gveronicalg@gmail.com>

-If you encounter a conduct-related issue, you should report it to the Working Group using the process described below.
-Do not post about the issue publicly or try to rally sentiment against a particular individual or group.
+If you encounter a conduct-related issue, you should report it to the maintainers by email.

-- Mail conduct@golang.org or submit an anonymous report.
-  - Your message will reach the Working Group.
-  - Reports are confidential within the Working Group.
-  - Should you choose to remain anonymous then the Working Group cannot notify you of the outcome of your report.
-  - You may contact a member of the group directly if you do not feel comfortable contacting the group as a whole.
-That member will then raise the issue with the Working Group as a whole, preserving the privacy of the reporter (if desired).
-  - If your report concerns a member of the Working Group they will be recused from Working Group discussions of the report.
-  - The Working Group will strive to handle reports with discretion and sensitivity, to protect the privacy of the involved parties, and to avoid conflicts of interest.
-- You should receive a response within 48 hours (likely sooner).
-(Should you choose to contact a single Working Group member, it may take longer to receive a response.)
-- The Working Group will meet to review the incident and determine what happened.
-  - With the permission of person reporting the incident, the Working Group may reach out to other community members for more context.
-- The Working Group will reach a decision as to how to act.
-These may include:
-  - Nothing.
-  - A request for a private or public apology.
-  - A private or public warning.
-  - An imposed vacation (for instance, asking someone to abstain for a week from a mailing list or IRC).
-  - A permanent or temporary ban from some or all Go spaces.
-- The Working Group will reach out to the original reporter to let them know the decision.
-- Appeals to the decision may be made to the Working Group, or to any of its members directly.

-**Note that the goal of the Code of Conduct and the Working Group is to resolve conflicts in the most harmonious way possible.** We hope that in most cases issues may be resolved through polite discussion and mutual agreement.
-Bannings and other forceful measures are to be employed only as a last resort.
+**Note that the goal of the Code of Conduct and the maintainers is to resolve conflicts in the most harmonious way possible.** We hope that in most cases issues may be resolved through polite discussion and mutual agreement.
+Bans and other forceful measures are to be employed only as a last resort.

-Changes to the Code of Conduct (including to the members of the Working Group) should be proposed using the change proposal process.
+Changes to the Code of Conduct should be proposed as pull requests.

 ## Summary

 - Treat everyone with respect and kindness.
 - Be thoughtful in how you communicate.
 - Don’t be destructive or inflammatory.
-- If you encounter an issue, please mail conduct@golang.org.
+- If you encounter an issue, please mail the maintainers.

 ## Acknowledgements